minhtran-q/blog-pages/_posts/2023-11-21-Optimistic_Lock_with_@Transactional’s_Spring_Data_JPA_in_Cockroach_Database.md

 date: 2023-11-21
 ---

 _Attention: All commands and examples below are valid for CockroachDb only.
-Because CockroachDb only support highest isolation level (Serializable)._
+Because CockroachDb only support the highest isolation level (Serializable)._

 ### Introduction